mapbox/vtcomposite/README.md

 ## Clipping with a `buffer_size`

 In the example above, we clipped geometries based on the default tile boundaries (4096X4096).
 However, the `composite` function always us to have control over which geometries we include/exclude outside the requested tile when clipping.
-By passing in a `buffer_size` to the compositing function, we are able to explicitly state if we want to keep geometries outside the tile extent.
+By passing in a `buffer_size` to the compositing function, we are able to explicitly state if we want to keep geometries outside the tile extent when overzooming.

 # Contributing and License